The Judging Process

 The Awards judging panel has always been selected with a broad spectrum of professional, discipline and service backgrounds, including consumers and carers, across Australasia

-The TheMHS Achievement Award Judging Panels are responsible for reviewing all award submissions and deciding on the winners in collaboration with the Awards Coordinator.
+TheMHS Awards Judging Panels are responsible for reviewing all award submissions and deciding on the winners in collaboration with the Awards Coordinator.

 The Service and Program Award Judging Panels are made up of representatives from across a wide range of Mental Health related fields including consumer workers, academics and researchers, psychiatrists, program coordinators and health workers, to name a few.

-The Media Award Judging Panels are comprised of a mix of communication and media professionals, and mental health experts.
+The Media Awards Judging Panels are comprised of a mix of communication and media professionals, and mental health experts.

 To view our Conflict of Interest Statement, please click here.